RigobertoObregon/Tech-Bootcamps-Stats/README.md

 # Bootcamps Data
 This is a project to gather, transform, and analize data from technology bootcamps and their outcomes.
+The data was gotten from cirr.org in PDF files and since there was transformed to dataframes to perform the analysis using multiple Python libraries.
 ## Motivation
 As part of the Data Science track from **The Knowledge House**, we have created this capstone project, to put into practice the knowledge we have acquired, such as Python programming, libraries to process data, to analize data, and to present information as plots, charts, etc. As well as to interpret the data